 - Being overweight or obese.

 - Having a waist measuring more than 31.5 inches (80 cm) if you are a woman or more than 37 inches (94 cm) if you are a man.

 - Having pre-diabetes (impaired glucose tolerance).
 Impaired glucose tolerance means that your blood sugar (glucose) levels are higher than normal but not high enough to have diabetes.
 People with impaired glucose tolerance have a high risk of developing diabetes and so impaired glucose tolerance is often called pre-diabetes.

 - Having diabetes or pre-diabetes when you were pregnant.

-As already mentioned, the symptoms of type 2 diabetes often come on gradually and can be quite vague at first.
+As already mentioned, type 2 diabetes symptoms often come on gradually and can be quite vague at first.
 Many people have diabetes for a long period of time before their diagnosis is made.

 The four common symptoms are:

 - Being thirsty a lot of the time.

 The reason why you make a lot of urine and become thirsty is because blood sugar (glucose) leaks into your urine, which pulls out extra water through the kidneys.